Doing business with Columbus Regional Airport Authority

 - Professional Services including Staffing, Banking, Insurance Broker, and Legal Services

 - Technology Related Hardware, Software, and Virtual Ware

 - Goods and Services for the Maintenance, Repairs, and Operations of Assets

 How we procure:

 The Columbus Regional Airport Authority consistently solicits quotes, bids, proposals and statements of qualifications for goods and services.
-A notice of solicitation will be posted by our Office of Contracts and Procurement in our Solicitation Opportunities and RSS Feed, or a specific CRAA department may issue an informal solicitation.
+A notice of solicitation will be posted in B2GNow or a specific CRAA department may issue an informal solicitation.